Role of Majorana Fermions in high-harmonic generation from Kitaev chain

 Moreover, their behaviour is similar to the OBC case on the trivial side [Fig.~\ref{fig3}(b)] when these modes have become part of the bulk and not localized at the boundary anymore.
 We recall again that the notion of the unpaired Majorana fermions exists only on the topological side with OBC which is in line with the preceding discussions.
 The present findings thus establish that the harmonic spectra and the population dynamics of the MZMs are different for both the phases for the 1D Kitaev chain with OBC.
 This concludes that high-harmonic spectroscopy is sensitive to the presence of the MZMs.
-By probing the superconducting phase transition at the phase boundary using HHG, one could potentially probe the presence of the Majorana fermions.
-On the other hand, the notion of unpaired Majorana fermion does not exist for the 1D Kitaev chain with PBC.
+The notion of unpaired Majorana fermion does not exist for the 1D Kitaev chain with PBC.
 As a result, the harmonic spectra and the population dynamics are similar for different values of $ \mu/t_0$.